 For example, for wood siding around every three to seven years is ok; for aluminum siding and stucco it’s five or six years, and newer materials (like cement fiberboard siding) can last up to 10 or even 15 years before needing a touch-up.
 Regardless of the material your rental is built from, you can always make upgrades sooner if they are necessary to add to the appeal of your home.

 Guest turnover, occupancy rates, climate and, in unlucky cases, property damage, will all decrease the lifetime of some of your property’s fixtures.
-Moreover, these types of renovations are essential in order for your property to stay competitive and relevant in the booming 21st-century vacation rental market!
+Moreover, these types of upgrades are essential in order for your property to stay competitive and relevant in the booming 21st-century vacation rental market!